Bacopa Isn't Blooming

 Get Bacopa To Produce More Blooms

 Feed your bacopa regularly to ensure full blooming throughout the season.
 You can use a 10-10-10 balanced fertilizer or a bloom booster flower food.
-The most important consideration to keep your bacopa blooming is that you provide adequate moisture.
-Do not let your soil dry out or it could set the blooming cycle back weeks.
+The most important consideration to keep your bacopa blooming is adequate moisture levels.
+Do not let the soil dry out or it could set the blooming cycle back weeks.
 Lastly, you can try deadheading regularly to ensure more frequent flowering.

 Why Bacopa Isn’t Blooming